mukovnin/psfiles/README.md

 **Psfiles** is a simple utility to view file I/O activity of Linux processes.
 Only regular *read(v)*, *write(v)*, *open(at)*, *close* syscalls are traced.
-No mmap etc support currently.
+If the file has been memory mapped, this utility will not show the number of bytes read or written.

 # Features

-* start new process and trace it file I/O activity
+* start new process or attach to existing and trace it file I/O activity
-* attach to existing process and trace it
 * output results to standard output or save results to file
 * custom results sorting